Xvareon/Dragon-Mounts-Legacy-Tweaked/README.md

 Q: How do I get a normal end dragon?
 A: You can hatch the egg anywhere near blocks that cannot change its variant like grass or glass blocks.
 Be careful with this since if you hatch them with other dragons' habitat blocks, they will change (Example: magma blocks will turn them to fire dragon egg, water source or flowing will turn them to water dragon egg, end stone will turn them to primal dragon egg, etc. Not to worry though, you can simply turn them back to normal end dragon egg via placing them on non-habitat blocks like grass or glass.)
 See https://github.com/Xvareon/Dragon-Mounts-Legacy-Tweaked/tree/mc/1.20-updates/src/generated/resources/data/dragonmounts/tags/blocks for the habitat blocks references.

+Q: I am creating a new custom breed via datapack and I want to set the breath type of my dragon, how do I do that?
+A: What you can do is name your breeds to accommodate the breed detection I have for the breath system. if you want a dragon to breathe sculk breaths, it needs to have the "sculk" string in its breed name.
+For example: "mutant_sculk"
+That dragon will breathe sculk breath.
+The string names are: fire (default), ice, storm, wither,  end, sculk, blue_fire, black_fire Like "x_ice ", "ice_x", etc.
+You can always edit the language files so that the dragon is still properly named in the game.

 Q: I switched from the base Dragon Mounts Legacy mod to this one and my dragon's attributes are not reflecting correctly, like the HP, flight speed, and armor values are not the same with other dragons.
 What could be the cause?
 A: Previous versions preserve the attribute of dragons in existing worlds.
 The new attributes would only reflect when you use the later versions of the mod or when hatching new dragons.
 I suggest you update to the latest version and hatch some new dragons.
 Consider your old dragons "Legacy" dragons.